Azure/azure-kusto-spark/docs/AuthenticationMethods.md

 ### Read Parameters

+>**Note**: this hese parameters are only required when working in "scale" reading mode.
+For details, refer to [Kusto Sink](KustoSource.md/#Transient-Storage-Parameters).
  * **blobStorageAccountName**
  Transient storage account name.
 Either this, or a SAS url, must be provided in order to access the storage account